I hope everyone is continuing to do well, and staying healthy. I wanted to update you all on where we are with club events at this time.

 - Contact tracking – We will (as required) be keeping records of who has attended each event held, in case a list of attendees is requested by health authorities for contact tracing.

-- Physical Distancing and PPE – We already know that regardless of the new group size limit for Phase 2 (final number not yet announced) that all attendees will need to continue to practice physical distancing (6 feet), and face masks are highly recommended when we are engaged socially.
-(Obviously, not while we are in our own cars.)
+- Physical Distancing and PPE – We already know that regardless of the new group size limit of 25 for indoor events and 100 for outdoor, that all attendees will need to continue to practice physical distancing (6 feet), and face masks are highly recommended when we are engaged socially.
+(Obviously, not while we are eating, drinking or in our own cars.)

 - Waivers – In addition to the Communicable Disease Waiver, we will still need the normal waiver in advance of any driving event.
 PCA National is working with a new online waiver systems, in hopes that they can roll it out around June 1st.
 But in lieu of that possibility, paper waivers will still need to be available for signing at the start of each drive.
 We will be working toward as little physical touching as possible.
 Sanitized pens may be available, as well as hand sanitizers at the waiver station.
 We will encourage all members to bring their own pens and sanitizer to reduce shared contact areas even further.
 More details yet to come on this part.